vsharkovski/cs-fix/experiments/README.md

 python -m csfix -h
 ```

-Note: When you apply the fixes, the entire file is updated and it would require you to recreate the errors to be able to rrun the exoeriments again.
+Note: When you apply the fixes, the entire file is updated and it would require you to recreate the errors (i.e. reset the files) to be able to run the experiments again.
-For that clone this repository if you want rerun the experiments: https://github.com/allenkaykay12/SPA_tests.git